tamimattafi/android-navigation-manager/README.md

 3.1.
 Implementing the core module

-> This should only be included if you want to extend the core functionality in a different direction
+> This should only be included if you want to extend the core functionality in a different direction.
-> This must be included if you want to override transaction animations
+> This must be included if you want to override transaction animations.

 ```gradle
 dependencies {